ntwigs/berrserk/README.md

 - Type safe
 - No dependencies
 - Clean and simple
-- It's been locally sourced by a human
+- Locally sourced by a human

 ## Install